 As teachers, we need to do what works for us: we are all individuals and our lives will need differentiation.
-We wouldn’t expect all children to work the same, so why do we think it’s a one-size fits all for our own ways of working?
+We wouldn’t expect all children to work the same, so why do we think it’s one-size-fits-all for our own ways of working?

-So, here are our tips which may help you find balance on your own wellbeing journey:
+Read on for the best tips and advice from experienced teachers, which may help you find balance on your own wellbeing journey…

 1. It is ok to say no.

-Really, it is.
-We know that at times the guilt sets in and we feel that in order to demonstrate our dedication and commitment to our work, we must say yes.
+Damn, right it is!
+We know that at times the cloud of guilt sets in and we feel that in order to display our dedication and commitment to the school and the students, we have to say yes.

 But this isn’t the case.

-If you take on too much, it will never be done to the best of your ability – be honest with yourself, and your colleagues, about what amount of work you can do that day, week or even term.
-It’s true – we can do anything, but not everything.
+If you take on too much, it will never be done to the best of your ability – be honest with yourself, and your colleagues; what amount of work can you do that day, week or even term?

-This means we often find it hard to leave school and switch off.
-There is always something more you could do.
-But, as cliche as it may be, you cannot pour from an empty cup.
+This meant I often found it hard to leave school and go home.
+There is always something more I could do.
+But, as cliche as it may be, you cannot feed from an empty plate.